mia-platform/documentation/docs/fast_data/configuration/realtime-updater/realtime-updater.md

 :::caution
 This behavior is overwritten to `hard` when `USE_UPSERT` is set to `false`.
-This is because when a record gets deleted an re-inserted again, the two behaviors go into conflict and service would crash.
+This is because when a record gets deleted and re-inserted again, the two behaviors conflict and the service crashes.
 :::

 Versions **before** the `v7.9.0` use the soft delete strategy to handle deletes of Projection records.